jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Set-Bucket-CORS-2.md

 b.
 Cache Max Age only allows to enter a positive integer greater than or equal to 0, in the range of 0-999999999.

 c.
-If two lines of exactly the same contents are entered in the multi-line text boxes, for example, after entering “www.jcloud.com” in the Allow Headers text box, enter the “www.jcloud.com” again after line feed, then only one "www.jcloud.com" record will be kept after submitting the rules.
+If two lines of exactly the same contents are entered in the multi-line text boxes, for example, after entering "www.jcloud.com" in the Allow Headers text box, enter the "www.jcloud.com" again after line feed, then only one "www.jcloud.com" record will be kept after submitting the rules.

 d.
 The wildcard of the domain name format only supports http://*.example.com, and does not support the format of http://www.abc.*.com; for IP, it shall support CIDR format, support http://10.110.
 120.*:8080, and does not support the http://10.110.*.*:8080 format

-4.You can also customize the CORS rules by clicking on the “CORS Rules Editor”.
+4.You can also customize the CORS rules by clicking on the "CORS Rules Editor".
 The effect is as follows:

 ![CORS规则编辑器](../../../../../image/Object-Storage-Service/OSS-039.png)